fuelingtheweb/save-commands-plus/README.md

 (starting with the folder where saved file is located) until it finds a config file.
 That folder will also be used as current working directory for commands

 If you get errors when saving a file, double check your save-commands.json file to make sure it is formatted properly.
-As of version 0.6.7, the package will warn you if config file is malformed.
+The package will warn you if the config file is malformed.

 ### Available parameters:
 - absPath: absolute path of the saved file (without file name)